Tavyza/TherOS/README.md

 # TherOS
 Lightweight OS for OpenComputers

 !!
-BLEEDING-EDGE BRANCH, EXPECT BUGS !!
+BLEEDING-EDGE BRANCH, EXPECT BUGS.
+USE AT YOUR OWN RISK !!

 ## INSTALLATION